The Shady Side Of Tucker Carlson

 Wait, what did Tucker Carlson say about women?

-Tucker Carlson has some interesting thoughts about women.
-Case in point: In unearthed audio of an October 2007 call-in the political pundit made to Bubba the Love Sponge's radio show, he referred to females as "primitive" beings.
+Tucker Carlson has some, uh, interesting thoughts about women.
+Case in point: In unearthed audio of an October 2007 call-in the political pundit made to Bubba the Love Sponge's radio show, he referred to women as "primitive" beings.
 It's unclear what spurred the offensive remark, but what possible context could justify the following statement?
 "I mean, I love women, but they're extremely primitive, they're basic, they're not that hard to understand," Carlson said, in a clip obtained and transcribed by Media Matters.
 "And one of the things they hate more than anything is weakness in a man."
 Um, say what?

 Carlson's comments are especially upsetting when you consider he's the dad to three daughters.
 Yikes.